bjzhang/open_log/log2016linaro.markdown

     After previous clean up patches, memfd and timers could get CROSS_COMPILE from tools/testing/selftest/lib.mk.
 There is no need to preserve these definition.
 So, this patch remove them.
     ```
+4. 5/6 EXTRA_CLEAN
+    ```
+    Some testcases need the clean extra data after running.
+This patch introduce the "EXTRA_CLEAN" variable to address this requirement.

+    After KOUTPUT_BUILD is enabled in later patch, it will be easy to decide to if we need do the cleanup in the KOUTPUT_BUILD path, if the testcase ran immediately after compiled.
+    ```

 20:35 2016-10-20